 Computer users often suffer from eye fatigue, dryness, soreness or even red eyes (dry eye syndrome).
-The reason is our low blink rate due to brightness of the computer screen.
+One of the reasons is our low blink rate due to excessive brightness of the screen.
 Each blink spreads the tear film to moisturize our eyes.
 Eyeblink uses a webcam to detect your blinks and in a case of low blink rate eyeblink helps you blink more frequently, thus protecting your eyes.

-The main reason for our low blink rate in front of the computer screen is high screen brightness.
+The main reason for our low blink rate is excessive screen brightness.
 Especially during late work in the evenings, the screen emits too much light, which prevents us from blinking properly.
 Eyeblink uses a webcam to observe the room light to adjust the screen brightness automatically.
-As with mobile phones, you can adjust the final brightness or set it manually.
-Eyeblink saves your eyes, and at the same time your electric bill. ;) Eyeblink brightness control is not compatible with screen adjustment programs like f.lux.
+Like with mobile phones, you can adjust the final brightness or set it manually.
+Compared to phones Eyeblink centers the slider by next measurement, because it learns your preference on the way.
+After a few days Eyeblink has learned your preferences about screen brightness within different room light conditions.
+It is very convenient mostly while using desktop screens.
+Eyeblink saves your eyes, and at the same time your electric bill ;).
+Eyeblink brightness control is not compatible with screen adjustment apps like f.lux.

 It is all about trust.
 Any app you have installed has access to the camera and can take pictures.
 If you are experienced user, you can check that Eyeblink communicates with server only during start up and those kBytes are only measurements (if enabled) and license verification.
 You can easily check that there is no communication after startup.

 Eyeblink generates PC ID which is sent to identify the individual installation.
 If enabled, blink rate statistics and reminder settings are sent.

 License is valid per installation.
 You need to buy a second license for another computer.